Charles Lively (labor spy): West Virginia

 Lively was born on March 6, 1887, in Spring Hill, West Virginia, one of 11 children born to James Joseph Lively and Amelia Parsons.
 His father was a farmer who struggled to make a living, and his mother was illiterate.
 The 1900 census shows his name as "Everett Lively", and it is unclear if his birth name was "Charles".
 It is possible that name was added as an alias after he began work undercover in the coal fields.
 He then began calling himself "Charles Everett Lively" by 1940.

 Lively began working as a coal miner at the age of 13, doing "most anything about a mine—loading coal, running a machine".
 As a youth he was "friendly and persuasive", and became close to Fred Mooney, a future leader of District 17 of the United Mine Workers of America.

 Lively joined the United Mine Workers of America in Kanawha County, West Virginia, in 1902, and remained in the union even after his work began with the Baldwin–Felts Detective Agency.
 He testified before Congress that he joined the detective agency in late 1912 or early 1913 in Fayette County, West Virginia.
-However, the 1910 census indicates that he was in El Paso County, Colorado, employed in coal mines there.
+However, the 1910 census indicates that he was in El Paso County, Colorado, working in coal mines there.
 Since miners had little mobility at the time due to their poverty, it is entirely possible that he began work with Baldwin-Felts two years earlier than stated in his testimony.
 Newspaper accounts indicate that Lively obtained employment in Colorado at the Pike's View mine in 1910, and was seriously injured there.

 In 1913, he attended a UMWA convention as a delegate, representing the local in Gatewood, West Virginia.
 In addition to his mining pay, his initial salary from Baldwin-Felts was $75 a month plus expenses.